Become FireSmart: Speaking to your neighbourhood about FireSmart

 Use specific examples – show them the fire history in the immediate area over the last 100 years, last 10 years and some recent ignitions.
-If you have the opportunity to model fire behaviour potential from recent ignitions this can be eye opening for your community.
+If you have the opportunity to model fire behaviour potential from recent ignitions this can be eye opening for your neighbourhood.

 Use plain language, avoid acronyms and jargon – technical phrasing can seem inaccessible and unfamiliar to the audience, be sure they are connecting with the concepts.